DAILY ANNOUNCEMENTS

 Donations

-The Rangeley Lakes Trail Center has remained steadfast in seeking to provide year-round trail experiences.
-Whether x-country skiing, fat tire biking or snowshoeing in the winter or hiking and biking in the spring, summer and fall, it’s our goal to provide a world-class multi-use trail system.
+The Rangeley Lakes Trail Center remains steadfast in providing year-round trail experiences.
+It is our goal to provide a world class multi-use trail system for nordic skiing, fat biking, snowshoeing in the winter and hiking and biking in the spring, summer and fall.
 To maintain our operations, we rely heavily on the generosity of our community, business partners, and those who utilize the trails.
-Funds generated through our donation program are used to cover not only our daily operational expenses, but also make meaningful improvements.
+Funds generated through our donation program are used to help cover not only our daily operational expenses, but also make meaningful improvements.
 Improvements made thus far include a newer Pisten Bully Groomer, two heated vault privies/ changing rooms, an AED and a rescue sled.
 Your donations make a significant difference in covering our operational expenses, our ability to make continued improvements and deliver on our commitment to create positive trail experiences.
 We greatly appreciate your support!
 To obtain more information regarding our donation program and to make a donation please click here!

 the Gnome Home Roam feature that was on Chronicle - WCVB Boston!